madlib-lang/madlib-website/pages/GETTING_STARTED.md

 As [mentioned above](#running-your-project) you can run this with `madlib run src/Main.mad`

-Once you've familiarized yourself with the core syntax, one of the best ways to get to know the language is to work through the [examples](/examples)
+Once you've familiarized yourself with the core syntax, one of the best ways to get to know the language is to work through the [examples](/examples) or learn more in our [documentation](/docs) page.